dsteyn44/kingsofasgard-ms1/README.md

 - Must have a scroll bar with quotes form fans.
 This will be added by marketing.

 Cool Stuff
-- must have merchandise for sale that fans can purchase through a click.
+- Must have merchandise for sale that fans can purchase through a click.
-- must be linked to the rest of the website.
+- Must be linked to the rest of the website.
+- Must have prices on so users can see.
+- This will evolve into a store.

 Skål Page
 - Essentially a gallery with pictures from the band, their travels and fans.

 Fail- page
-- This page is to infomr the user that they have reached a
+- This page is to inform the user that they have reached an empass but will be able to safely get back to the home page.

 #### Features Left to Implement